ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 |uri|string|{{request-display}} of {{&SELF}}|
 |logo_uri|string|{{request-display}} of {{&SELF}}|

-## Interaction Start Modes {#IANA-interaction-start-modes}
+## GNAP Interaction Start Modes {#IANA-interaction-start-modes}

-This document defines a means for the client instance to begin interaction between the end-user and the AS, for which IANA is asked to create and maintain a new registry titled "Interaction Start Modes".
+This document defines a means for the client instance to begin interaction between the end-user and the AS, for which IANA is asked to create and maintain a new registry titled "GNAP Interaction Start Modes".
 Initial values for this registry are given in {{IANA-interaction-start-modes-contents}}.
 Future assignments and modifications to existing assignment are to be made through the Specification Required registration policy {{?RFC8126}}.

 The DE is expected to ensure that all registrations follow the template presented in {{IANA-interaction-start-modes-template}}.
 The DE is expected to ensure that registrations for the same name with different types are sufficiently close in functionality so as not to cause confusion for developers.